hasherezade/mal_unpack_drv/README.md

 ## How to install

-1. Enable testsigning on your Virtual Machine where the driver will be installed.
+1. The driver is signed by a test signature, so, in order for the installation to succeed, Test Signing must be enabled on the target machine.
 As an Administrator, deploy the following command:

 ```
 bcdedit /set testsigning on